coding-glith/leetcode/tree/recover_binary_search_tree.md

 > A solution using O(n) space is pretty straight forward.
 Could you devise a constant space solution?

+This solution is based on in-order traversal, it's not the O(n) space solution - needs Morris Traversal.
+The idea here is use in-order traversal to find out the wrongly placed nodes, and store them in two variables: first/second.
+After find out the two nodes, swap them.

 ```Python
 # Definition for a binary tree node.
 # class TreeNode(object):